Friday, April 29, 2016

 A group drinks to celebrate Rimdro together

-Alcohol is one of the most used and a misused drugs known to man.
-It is a social issue.
-The habit of drinking had wrapped its arms around our society and is slowly strangling society.
-It has disastrous effects on health, career and one’s family life.
+Alcohol is one of the most widely used—and most misused—drugs known to humanity.
+It is not merely a personal failing but a deep social issue.
+The habit of drinking has wrapped its arms around our society and is slowly strangling it.
+Its effects on health, career, and family life are disastrous.

-One reason why alcohol is misused is that it is accepted in society.
+One reason alcohol is so commonly misused is that society accepts it.
 People drink to be sociable.
 Many restaurants and shops offer alcohol on their menus.
-Alcohol is usually included in celebrations or family and social gatherings.
-For example, we cannot do away with alcohol items during Rimdros.
+Alcohol is routinely included in celebrations, family gatherings, and social events.
+For example, we cannot seem to do away with alcohol even during Rimdros (religious rituals).

-Drinking is picked up at an early age just for the sake of fun or fashion.
-It is usually shown by parents.
-Children copy their parents, elders and try the drinks secretly.
-By and by the casual drinkers become chain drinkers.
+Drinking often begins at an early age, initially for fun or out of a sense of fashion.
+Parents usually model the behavior.
+Children copy their parents and elders, secretly trying drinks.
+Gradually, casual drinkers become chain drinkers.
 It becomes a habit that dies hard.
-The drinker thinks that it has become necessary for him.
-He argues that drinking eases his tension and helps him concentrate his mind on problems of serious nature.
-His mistaken belief costs him money as well as health.
+The drinker comes to believe that alcohol is necessary for him.
+He argues that drinking eases his tension and helps him concentrate on serious problems.
+This mistaken belief costs him both money and health.
 Drinking, they say, causes cancer.
 It is injurious to health.
-But the hardened drinker listens to no advice or warning.
-He can give up this evil provided he builds up his willpower.
-He takes offense if you advise him.
+Yet the hardened drinker listens to no advice or warning.
+He could give up this evil if he built up his willpower, but instead he takes offense when advised.

-One of the risks of alcohol abuse is health problems.
-The leading cause of death is cirrhosis of the liver.
-Not only that alcohol also causes damage to the brain, heart, kidneys, and digestive system.
-Cancer of the mouth, throat, esophagus, liver, and stomach becomes a threat as well.
-The well known south Indian actor Kalabhavan Mani dies from alcohol recently.
-Mani was 45 years old, and he knew he has liver cirrhosis.
-Instead of making it his priority not to consume alcohol, he forces himself to drink.
-He was not a child to be forced to do something he does not want to do.
+One major risk of alcohol abuse is serious health problems.
+The leading cause of death among heavy drinkers is cirrhosis of the liver.
+Alcohol also damages the brain, heart, kidneys, and digestive system.
+Cancer of the mouth, throat, esophagus, liver, and stomach becomes a real threat as well.
+The well-known South Indian actor Kalabhavan Mani recently died from alcohol.
+Mani was only 45 years old and knew he had liver cirrhosis.
+Yet instead of making it his priority not to drink, he forced himself to drink.
+He was not a child who could be forced to do something against his will.

-Lately, scientists have been saying that a little bit of alcohol with dinner is not only okay but it is also good for you.
-This is true in moderation.
-They say that if you drink a small amount of alcohol it will help you sleep.
-Also if you drink a moderate amount every day it can help your health in the long run.
-A moderate amount is considered to be 1 drink for women daily and 2 drinks for men daily.
-This can help bring your HDL level up, which helps protect your heart against disease that causes heart attacks.
-Also a moderate amount of alcohol every day can lower your risk of developing diabetes by increasing your insulin sensitivity.
-It can also raise ‘good cholesterol’ levels.
+Lately, scientists have been saying that a small amount of alcohol with dinner is not only acceptable but may even be good for you.
+This is true only in moderation.
+They say a small amount of alcohol can help you sleep.
+Drinking a moderate amount daily may benefit your health in the long run.
+A moderate amount is considered to be one drink per day for women and two drinks per day for men.
+This can raise your HDL ("good cholesterol") levels, which helps protect your heart against disease and heart attacks.
+Moderate daily alcohol can also lower your risk of developing diabetes by increasing insulin sensitivity.

-If you take advantage of that and drink in excess there are effects on the health.
-It calms you down and slows down some organs in your body.
-Alcohol, therefore, has short-term effects on your body.
-If you are addicted to alcohol or drink a lot of alcohol for a long period of time you will shorten your life span by about 12 years, and get a lot of serious side effects.
+However, if you take advantage of that license and drink in excess, the effects on health are severe.
+Alcohol calms you down but also slows down vital organs.
+It has serious short-term effects.
+If you become addicted or drink heavily over a long period, you may shorten your lifespan by about 12 years and suffer many serious side effects.

-As a result of alcohol abuse, children and other family members are being mistreated.
-Alcoholics are causing spousal abuse, and in some cases, even death.
-There are many women in RENEW, who are badly beaten by their husbands.
-Families are being destroyed and children are living a life full of suffering.
-Alcohol totally consumes them; all their thoughts and actions are somehow associated with the drug.
-Personal relationships can be torn apart.
-The consequences of alcohol misuse are serious in many cases; it has an effect on self, towards their family and friends, and children maltreatment.
+As a result of alcohol abuse, children and other family members are often mistreated.
+Alcoholics cause spousal abuse and, in some cases, even death.
+Many women at RENEW (Respect, Educate, Nurture, and Empower Women) have been badly beaten by their husbands.
+Families are destroyed, and children are left to live lives full of suffering.
+Alcohol totally consumes the abuser—all their thoughts and actions somehow become associated with the drug.
+Personal relationships are torn apart.
+The consequences of alcohol misuse are serious not only for the self but also for family, friends, and especially children.
 Many rapes in Bhutan are related to alcoholism.

-Alcohol is the most accessible in all places.
-Easy access to alcohol is a key reason why alcohol abuse and alcoholism are such a common problems in Bhutan.
+Alcohol is accessible nearly everywhere.
+This easy access is a key reason why alcohol abuse and alcoholism are such common problems in Bhutan.
 Alcohol abuse means drinking more alcohol than is socially, psychologically, or physically healthy.
-In Bhutan, alcoholism is associated with a kind of "manhood.
-We have passion for spurious liquor is in line with all those 3rd rate characters who are shown in the movies and roam in the street; who pride themselves at consuming such so-called liquor and going around.
-We admire our life, and enjoyed drinks.
-But it would be a foolish death to die from alcohol.
+In Bhutan, alcoholism is tragically associated with a kind of "manhood."
+Our passion for spurious liquor aligns us with those third-rate characters shown in movies and roaming the streets—people who pride themselves on consuming such so-called liquor.
+We admire our lives and enjoy our drinks.
+But it would be a foolish death indeed to die from alcohol.